aurelio-amerio/NNhealpix/docs/tutorial.rst

 validation sets.
 MINST is a set of 28×28 grayscale images representing handwritten digits, and it is a widely-used database for classification problems in Machine Learning.
-The MNIST dataset is available in Keras, so we simply load it:
+The MNIST dataset is available in tensorflow.keras, so we simply load it:

 .. code:: ipython3

-    import keras
+    import tensorflow.keras
-    from keras.datasets import mnist
+    from tensorflow.keras.datasets import mnist
-    from keras import backend as K
+    from tensorflow.keras import backend as K
     K.set_image_dim_ordering("th")

     (X_train_2d, y_train), (X_val_2d, y_val) = mnist.load_data()